adsabs/adsabs.github.io/_includes/_help/actions/_posts/visualize.md

  To quickly narrow down your search results to papers from a certain collaboration group, select the group, click the "add to filter" button,  and filter your {{ include.site }} search.

 * **Visually explore your results set**
-To get an at-a-glance overview of a scientist's career, search "author:LastName,FirstName" in the {{ include.site }}, view the network, and quickly see an organized overview of important collaborators.
+To get an at-a-glance overview of a scientist's career, search "author:LastName,FirstName" in {{ include.site }}, view the network, and quickly see an organized overview of important collaborators.

 *  **Answer specific questions about the results set**
      * To find authors who collaborate not only within their group but outside of it, check the "view link overlay" box and see which authors tend to collaborate with authors in other groups.